ldehaudt/SimpleRaytracer/README.md

 A raytracing engine that loads customizable maps.
 Includes squares, planes, spheres, cones, cylinders, lights, colored lighs.

 This project was made with Conan Wu, check out her github (conanwu777) if you haven't already.

+Conan is the mastermind behind this one. enjoy ^-^

  ## starting the program